 Despite the Big Apple’s brilliance, tourists would be silly to not take advantage of what the entirety of New York state has to offer.
-Business and leisurely opportunities are vast wherever you go in New York, and the number of amazing serviced apartments here is no different.
+Business and leisurely opportunities are vast wherever you go in the state, and the number of amazing serviced apartments in New York is no different.

 Driving through New York has its advantages and disadvantages.
 Whilst exploring the state can be fulfilling in the quieter areas, the experience can be quite a challenge in the likes of New York City.
 One specific rule for New York driving is to not turn right at a red light.
 All Americans do drive on the right though and are normally good conformers to generic worldwide road driving laws.
 Visit www.usa.gov/visitors-driving first though for more driving information, and specific state requirements.

 Essentially, there are not many other states in the world that can better, or even match the business prosperity potential and leisurely extravagance of New York.
-Its reputation is unquestionable and staying in New York corporate accommodation grants you access to these luxuries.
+Its reputation is unquestionable and staying in New York luxury apartments allows anyone to experience it all.

 Serviced apartments can be described as more like ‘home away from homes’.
 Available for both short or long term corporate stays, serviced apartments in New York are a form of fully furnished and facilitated housing that allows guests to live away from home throughout business trips, with easy access to everything they need.

 Corporate guests staying in a serviced apartment in New York can expect to have a range of home-like facilities at their disposal when they book a stay, with the minimum being, a fully equipped kitchen, Wi-Fi and internet access, a TV, laundry facilities, available parking and a housekeeping service.

 Unlike hotels, serviced apartments in New York are located, equipped and designed with corporate travellers in mind, including a range of home-like amenities complimented by hotel-like services.